schulzefelix/laravel-data-transfer-object/README.md

 - [Felix Schulze][link-author]
 - [All Contributors][link-contributors]

-A big thank to [Taylor Otwell](https://github.com/taylorotwell) for Laravel.
+A great thanks to [Taylor Otwell](https://github.com/taylorotwell) for Laravel.

 ## License